skannea/ha2web/README.md

 **Messages from the client** (to the HA automation) contain an *entity_id* that is checked against the list of entities.
 Entities that are not in the list are ignored.

-# The files
-## /config/blueprints/automation/ha2web/ha2web_blueprint.yaml
-This is an HA automation blueprint file.
-Create an automation based on this file:
-- specify the list of entities to be used by the application
-- specify the MQTT topics to be used for communication The automation will send entity state changes to the client and forward service calls from the client.

-## /config/python_scripts/ha2web_script.py
-A one line python_script file that makes it possible to forward calls from the client to HA.

-`hass.services.call( data['domain'], data['service'], data['input'], False )`

-## /config/www/ha2web_example.html
-An example HTML file that can be used as a template or as a start point for your own files.
-It also contains the required JavaScript code.

 # Messages
 ## From HA to client